kryptoloesungen/CiVerLy/README.md

 See [docs/build/](docs/build/) for the reference manual (HTML and PDF).

 ## License
 This project is licensed under the EUROPEAN UNION PUBLIC LICENCE v.
-1.2 with an additional non-endorsement clause; see [LICENSE](LICENSE) for details.
+1.2 (EUPL 1.2) with an additional non-endorsement clause; see [LICENSE](LICENSE) for details.